Optykan/Shopify-W2019-Dev/routes/README.md

 {
 	"message": <string>,
 	"status": <integer>,
-	"data": <an instance of /models/Model OR an array of Model OR Error OR {}>, "ok": <boolean>
+	"data": <depends, see below>,
+	"ok": <boolean>
 }
 ```

-The data property will be a single Model if an ID is specified, an array if no ID is specified, an Error object if an error has ocurred, or {} for `DELETE` requests.
+The data property will be a single Model if an ID is specified, an array of Models if no ID is specified, an Error object if an error has ocurred, or {} for `DELETE` requests.

 If the status is `HTTP 201 Created`, a Location header will be provided with the ID of the new item in accordance with RFC7231.

 POST/PUT requests should have their content type specified as `application/x-www-form-urlencoded`.

+##### IMPORTANT AUTHENTICATION NOTE

+All requests to `/shops/...` endpoints must have a `token` body parameter in addition to whatever is specified for that endpoint.
+The token can be found by signing in with the `/auth/signIn` endpoint.

+### `/auth`

+Authentication-related stuff goes here

+##### POST `/auth/signIn`

+Signs in a user and returns their token.

+Body Params:
+ - email : the user's email
+ - password : the user's password

+There is a test account with email `test@test.user` and password `password`.

+The data returned is a string containing a token.

 ### `/shops`